evolution-project/evox-docs/docs/user-guide/audible-wallet.md

     The following limitations were effective until `hardfork 2`:

-        * An alias cannot be assigned to an auditable address.
         * When sending coins from an auditable address the sender address is always hidden.
         * When sending coins to an auditable address the receiver address is always hidden.
-        * Once the blockchain passed hardfork 2 these limitations were removed.
+        Once the blockchain passed hardfork 2 these limitations were removed.